-10a Support recommendation to increase involver ment with Fires smart in line with increasing the core offer to Yes / No children and young people by operational cre ws.
-11 Work to supplement the Children and Young People offer by increasing activity within Princes Trust and Fire Cadet Schemes (either as part of existing roster or by the use of additional hours) No (carried out by CYP Dep't) FF1 Inform and educate your community to improve awareness of safety matters GMS 2 Young people equipped for life GMS 3 Good jobs with opportunities for people to progress and develop g People teams with little or no involvement from lay a bigger part in this activity as part of their co ore role. · its.
-There is a recommendation that operational crews 11a Support recommendation to increase involver activity in line with increasing the core offer to children and y Yes / No 12 Providing CPR training to the communities No FF8 Contribute to safety solutions to and businesses of Greater Manchester minimise risks to your community recruite trained ed to train on site.
-In addition to this a number of in EMR as part of the response to fire and other stations remai emergencies n actively involved in Heartstart initiatives while role. aining site, a number of volunteer EMR trainers have beer st not currently responding to EMR, although crews are 12a Support recommendation as to whether forms Yes / No to the communities and businesses of Greate r Manchester i to take place Protec tion 13 Carrying out low level risk assessments in small businesses and community spaces to support their compliance with the Regulatory Reform (Fire Safety) Order 2005.
+10a Support recommendation to increase involvement with Firesmart in line with increasing the core offer to children and young people by operational crews.
+Yes / No 11 Work to supplement the Children and Young People offer by increasing activity within Princes Trust and Fire Cadet Schemes (either as part of existing roster or by the use of additional hours) No (carried out by CYP Dep't) FF1 Inform and educate your community to improve awareness of safety matters GMS 3 Good progress and operatio y the Princes Trust and Fire Cadet schemes an nal crews, a number of staff do volunteer as pa ay a bigger part in this activity as part of their co rt of the cadet 11a Support recommendation to increase involver activity in line with increasing the core offer to nent with Prind children and y oung people by operational crews.
+Yes / No 12 Providing CPR training to the communities and businesses of Greater Manchester Νο FF8 Contribute to safety solutions to minimise risks to your community recruited trained i he period of responding to EMR the concept of t to train on site.
+In addition to this a number of n EMR as part of the response to fire and other stations remai demy was borne and developed at the Bury tra n actively involved in Heartstart initiatives while role. st not currently 12a Support recommendation as to whether formation to the communities and businesses of Greate Yes / No Protecti ion 13 Carrying out low level risk assessments in small businesses and community spaces to support their compliance with the Regulatory Reform (Fire Safety) Order 2005 .
 Risks identified that require a more technical resolution to be passed to the local protection team.
 Identified training requirement to support operational crews to undertake this activity will require delivery.
 This to be developed in line with the 'Fire Risk Reduction' principles outlined below.
-Undertake inspection and testing of Water Hydrants No (carried out by BSA's) No (carried out by Hydrant Mechanics) FF6 Support the effectiveness of operational response FF8 Contribute to safety solutions to minimise risks to your community Regulation 28 report following Coronial process - Oldham St (2016) Regulatory Reform (Fire Safety) Order (2005) HMICFRS and the older le require e responsibility lying with the responsible person egislation which may be argued has also seen a , within Greate decrease in kr r Manchester this has seen operational crews nowledge of the built environment and the pote result of the Regulatory Reform (Fire Safety) Order 2005 step away from inspections previously carried out under ntial impact this could have on firefighter safety and the knowledge base across operational crews for protection 13a ection framew ork for operational crews, including the inspect tion and Yes / No
+Undertake inspection and testing of Water Hydrants No (carried out by BSA's) No (carried out by Hydrant Mechanics) FF6 Support the effectiveness of operational response FF8 Contribute to safety solutions to minimise risks to your community Oldham St (2 Regulatory R HMICFRS eform (Fire Safety) Order (2005) and the older leg required y operational crews do not carry out protection responsibility lying with the responsible person, gislation which may be argued has also seen a outcomes of the Grenfell inquiry both in terms and core progression into protection roles. , within Greate decrease in kr r Manchester this has seen operational crews a owledge of the built environment and the poter step away from n inspections previously carried out under s could have on firefighter safety and the 13a